mattiaslundberg/short-url/README.md

 Url shortening service developed in Node.js & Express using Redis for data persistence.

-# Setup for development

-1. Install Node.js (Version 14) and Docker
-2. Install dependencies `npm install --dev`
-3. Start supporting services `docker-compose up -d`
-4. Start server `nodejs index.js`
-5. Run tests `npm test`
+Frontend built using Svelte.

+See `frontend/README.md` and `backend/README.md` for more information on how to run for development.

 # Production setup